vekatze/ars-postgres/readme.md

         // This `try-iterate` performs `function (r) {..}` for r = 0, ..., (row-size - 1) and creates a
         // list [f(0), f(1), ..., f(row-size - 1)].
-        // If an iteration fails, `try-iteraet` also fails. try-iterate(row-size, function (r) {
+        // If an iteration fails, `try-iterate` also fails. try-iterate(row-size, function (r) {
           try name = encode-text(res, r, user-name-column) in try created-at = encode-time(res, r, user-created-at-column) in